You have successfully completed your Braces journey and are now moving on to the maintenance phase!

 Keep retainers away from pets.
 Dogs love to chew retainers!

 How to clean my removable retainers?

 Do not soak or wash your retainers with Dettol or other household cleaning products.
-These products are poisonous, may change retainer properties and stain them.
+These products are poisonous and may change retainer properties and stain them.

 DO NOT soak retainers in warm water or leave them in the sun!

 Look out for cracks and traces of wear on your retainers, it may indicate a habit of clenching or grinding your teeth.
 You might need a firmer and more durable retainer to withstand your grinding tendencies.
 If you do have this para-functional habit, it is recommended to consider alternative Retainers that can withstand the heavy grinding forces.
 Please speak to any member of our #SmileTeam.

 Retainers MUST be brought for every retainer appointment to allow us to check on the following:

 1) Any teeth relapse (For small changes, we are able to adjust the retainers to straighten teeth!)